Court kills Flint water charges against ex-governor, others

 “It seems that the power of a judge conducting an inquiry to issue an indictment was simply an unchallenged assumption, until now,” the Supreme Court said Tuesday.

-Residents were disappointed.
-Leon El-Alamin, a Flint father and community activist, said the result is a “disgrace.”
+Lyon, the former state health director, was accused of contributing to Legionnaires’ deaths by failing to timely warn the public about an outbreak.
+His lawyers, however, said he had ordered experts to investigate the illnesses and notify Flint-area health officials.
+He had no role in Flint’s water switch.

+“State employees should not be prosecuted or demonized for just doing their job,” Lyon said after the court’s decision.

-“So everyone who was involved in this manmade disaster by the government is walking away scot-free?”
-El-Alamin said.
+“So everyone who was involved in this manmade disaster by the government is walking away scot-free?” said Leon El-Alamin, a community activist.
 “We lock people up every day for petty crimes.
 Something like this has killed people.
 People died from the Flint water crisis.”

 Flood insisted he was winning cooperation from key witnesses and moving higher toward bigger names.
 Nonetheless, Nessel, a Democrat, fired him and pledged to start over following her election as attorney general.